GiggleLiu/ScientificComputingForPhysicists/docs/src/chap5/complexity.md

 ```
 The algorithm repeats this process for a fixed number of steps or until the system reaches thermal equilibrium.
 The temperature is then reduced according to a cooling schedule, and the process is repeated until the system converges to a low-energy state.

-A simulated annealing algorithm for the spin-glass problem is as follows:
+## Hands-on
+The following demo package contains the code for solving the spin-glass problem using the different approaches:
 https://github.com/GiggleLiu/ScientificComputingDemos/tree/main/Spinglass